inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 scheduler.
 The scheduler visits the input gates in turn and selects the number of packets for transmission based on their weight.

-For example if the module has three input gates, and the weights are 3, 2, and 1, then packets are transmitted in this order:
+For example, if the module has three input gates and the weights are 3, 2, and 1, then packets are transmitted in this order:

 ::

    A, A, A, B, B, C, A, A, A, B, B, C, ...

-where A packets arrived on :gate:`in[0]`, B packets on :gate:`in[1]`, and C packets on :gate:`in[2]`.
-If there are no packets in the current one when a packet is requested, then the next one is chosen that has enough tokens.
+where A denotes packets that arrived on :gate:`in[0]`, B denotes packets that arrived on :gate:`in[1]`, and C denotes packets that arrived on :gate:`in[2]`.
+If there are no packets in the current one when a packet is requested, then the next one is chosen if it has enough tokens.

-If the size of the packets are equal, then :ned:`WrrScheduler` divides the available bandwith according to the weights.
-In each case, it allocates the bandwith fairly.
-Each flow receives a guaranteed minimum bandwith, which is ensured even if other flows exceed their share (flow isolation).
-It is also efficiently uses the channel, because if some traffic is smaller than its share of bandwidth, then the rest is allocated to the other flows.
+If the sizes of the packets are equal, then :ned:`WrrScheduler` divides the available bandwidth according to the weights.
+In each case, it allocates the bandwidth fairly.
+Each flow receives a guaranteed minimum bandwidth, which is ensured even if other flows exceed their share (flow isolation).
+It also efficiently uses the channel because if some traffic is smaller than its share of bandwidth, then the rest is allocated to the other flows.